3 of the healthiest fruits in the world

 Red bell peppers are also rich in a phytonutrient and antioxidant called lycopene.
 You might have heard about tomatoes being rich in this compound.

-Consume them with a good source of (healthy) fats like, grass-fed butter or make your own dressing with extra virgin olive oil to make sure you absorb fat-soluble vitamin A!
+Consume them with a good source of (healthy) fats like grass-fed butter, or make your own dressing with extra virgin olive oil to make sure you absorb fat-soluble vitamin A!

-Pumpkin are wonderful for the eyes and your skin
+Pumpkins are wonderful for the eyes and your skin

 Grapefruit is a super prostate and colon cancer fighter